cmgPu/jobTasks/Task6 - Hamburger - CSS/readme.md

 You can find hamburger.png as a design reference.
 So, you have to create a copy of the image using only HTML and CSS.

 Note: We need a proof of concept.
-Don't waist too much time making it an exact copy!
+Don't waste too much time making it an exact copy!

 ## Definition of done
 * There is only one HTML file